tarantool/ansible-cartridge/doc/scenario.md

 If you are using multiversion, then most likely you are upgrading to the new version of the package gradually: first storages, then routers, etc. To do this, the same scenario to update the package version is used several times.
-Let's remove duplication by declaring a custom script and then using it!
+Let's remove duplication by declaring a custom scenario and then using it!

 Firstly you should to define custom scenarios in hosts file: